The Oscar Wilde Temple was installed at The Church of the Village from 11 September to 2 December 2017.

-The Oscar Wilde Temple will transform the Russell Chapel within the Church of the Village into a Victorian era environment.
-The installation has been conceived by McDermott & McGough to transport visitors back to the precise moment of Wilde’s visit to America in 1882-83, with an Aesthetic Movement interior suggesting the world in which Wilde lived, worked, and loved.
-Specially made fabric wall coverings, architectural and decorative details, furnishings and lighting exemplify the longstanding art-life practice that the duo has described as a “time experiment,” in which the boundaries of chronology, art history, and cultural identity are strategically upended in order to open the minds of viewers to universal themes, aesthetic discoveries, and spiritual byways.
+The Oscar Wilde Temple transformed the Russell Chapel in the Church of the Village into a Victorian era environment.
+The installation was conceived of by McDermott & McGough with the aim to transport visitors back to the precise moment of Wilde’s visit to America (1882-83).
+An aesthetic movement interior was built, suggesting the world in which Wilde lived, worked, and loved.
+Specially made fabric wall coverings, architectural and decorative details, furnishings and lighting exemplify the longstanding art/life practice that the duo has described as a “time experiment” in which the boundaries of chronology, art history, and cultural identity are strategically upended in order to open the minds of viewers to universal themes, aesthetic discoveries, and spiritual byways.

-To one side of this central Wilde altar is a secondary altar, conceived by McDermott & McGough as a designated place for honoring those who have died from AIDS and those still suffering worldwide.
-Here, McDermott & McGough’s 1987 painting Advent Infinite Divine Spirit, is accompanied by a votive candle stand, a book for visitors wishing to inscribe tributes to loved ones, and space for leaving mementos for those who have been lost to AIDS.
+To one side of this central Wilde altar was a secondary altar, conceived by McDermott & McGough as a place for honoring those who have died from AIDS and those still suffering worldwide.
+Here, McDermott & McGough’s 1987 painting Advent Infinite Divine Spirit was accompanied by a votive candle stand, a book for visitors wishing to inscribe tributes to loved ones, and a space for mementos in offering to those lost to AIDS.

-The Temple also features McDermott & McGough’s portraits of key contemporary ‘martyrs’ of homophobia and the AIDS epidemic whose sacrifices have contributed to awareness and change.
-Among these are Alan Turing (1912-1954), considered the father of theoretical computer science and artificial intelligence; Harvey Milk (1930-1978), the first openly gay person to be elected to public office in California; Marsha P. Johnson (1945-1992), an African–American transwoman, sex worker, and gay liberation activist who played a central role in the Stonewall uprising; Brandon Teena (1972-1993), a transgendered boy from Lincoln, Nebraska, whose brutal rape and murder became a powerful symbol of transphobia in America; Xulhaz Mannan (1976-2016), murdered employee of the U.S. Embassy in Dkaka and founder of Roopbaan, Bangladesh’s first and only LGBT Magazine; and Sakia Gunn (1987-2003), a 15- year-old African–American lesbian who was stabbed in the chest while defending her sexuality in Newark, New Jersey.
+The Temple also featured McDermott & McGough’s portraits of key contemporary “martyrs” of homophobia and the AIDS epidemic whose sacrifices have contributed to awareness and change worldwide.
+Among these were Alan Turing (1912-1954), considered the father of theoretical computer science and artificial intelligence; Harvey Milk (1930-1978), the first openly gay person to be elected to public office in California; Marsha P. Johnson (1945-1992), an African–American transwoman, sex worker, and gay liberation activist who played a central role in the Stonewall uprising; Brandon Teena (1972-1993), a transgender boy from Lincoln, Nebraska, whose brutal rape and murder became a powerful symbol of transphobia in America; Xulhaz Mannan (1976-2016), murdered employee of the U.S. Embassy in Dkaka and founder of Roopbaan, Bangladesh’s first and only LGBT Magazine; and Sakia Gunn (1987-2003), a 15- year-old African–American lesbian who was stabbed in the chest while defending her sexuality in Newark, New Jersey.

-Additionally, the Temple will include plaques that commemorate two ministers from The Church of the Village’s own history–Rev. Paul M. Abels and Rev. C. Edward Egan–who were forced out of pastoral ministry in 1977 and 1984 for being gay, and whose courage and commitment to love and justice were recently celebrated by The Church of the Village and others.
+Additionally, the Temple included plaques in commemoration of two ministers from The Church of the Village’s own history–Rev. Paul M. Abels and Rev. C. Edward Egan–who were forced out of pastoral ministry in 1977 and 1984 for being gay, and whose courage and commitment to love and justice were recently celebrated by The Church of the Village and others.